plblum/jivs/planning/Aria Design.md

 The role identifies content ownership:

 - `error`: a field presentation owns the element's error content.
-- `ariaError`: the registered ARIA field-state updater owns plain-text content.
+- `ariaError`: the registered ARIA validation-state updater owns plain-text content.
 - `null`: no eligible error-message element was selected.

 The anchors determine which element is passed to each updater.
 Updaters do not receive the complete anchors object.